MyDio/dnspy/README.md

 OK

 ```
+NOTE: Running unit tests requires the library to be installed.

 Uninstall
 ---------

-To uninstall, remove the directory from the disk.
+To uninstall, remove the package directory from the disk.
 On debian systems, for instance:

 ```
 $ rm -rf /usr/local/lib/python2.7/dist-packages/dnspy